neurospin/champollion_pipeline/README.md

 Then, download the different software:

-* champollion_V1: the software usedto generate the Deep learning embeddings
+* champollion_V1: the software used to generate the Deep learning embeddings

 ```bash
 cd $PATH_TO_PROGRAM